dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## Scaffold Student pages

-In this section, you use the ASP.NET Core scaffolding tool to generate:
+In this section, the ASP.NET Core scaffolding tool is used to generate:

 * An EF Core `DbContext` class.
 The context is the main class that coordinates Entity Framework functionality for a given data model.
 It derives from the <xref:Microsoft.EntityFrameworkCore.DbContext?displayProperty=fullName> class.
 * Razor pages that handle Create, Read, Update, and Delete (CRUD) operations for the `Student` entity.